ryantd42/NY-Legislative-Git/2023/S1027B-2023/bill.md

   January 9, 2023
   ___________

  Introduced  by  Sens.
-GOUNARDES, HOYLMAN-SIGAL, MYRIE, PARKER, SEPULVEDA -- read twice and ordered printed, and when printed to be committed to the Committee on Labor -- committee discharged, bill amended,  ordered reprinted as amended and recommitted to said committee
+GOUNARDES, BROUK, FERNANDEZ, HOYLMAN-SIGAL, MYRIE, PARKER, SEPULVEDA -- read twice and ordered printed, and when  printed to  be  committed  to  the Committee on Labor -- committee discharged, bill amended, ordered reprinted as amended  and  recommitted  to  said committee  -- recommitted to the Committee on Labor in accordance with Senate Rule 6, sec.
+8 -- committee discharged, bill  amended,  ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the workers' compensation law, in relation to paid fami-